6 Data Setup for Modeling

 3. Use stratified sampling to ensure that the churn rate is consistent across both subsets of the churn_mlc dataset.

-4. Apply a 60–40 split to the risk dataset.
-Save the outputs as train_risk and test_risk.
+4. Apply a 60–40 split to the loan dataset.
+Save the outputs as train_loan and test_loan.

 5. Generate density plots to compare the distribution of income between the training and test sets in the bank dataset.